gmilab/VQVNS/README.md

 **This is the official code repository for the project:**

-**Predicting Response to Vagus Nerve Stimulation Using Deep Representation Learning**
+**A Deep Representation Learning Model to Predict Response to Vagus Nerve Stimulation**
 Hrishikesh Suresh MD, *et al.*, George M Ibrahim MD PhD FRCSC

 VQ-VAE based predictive modelling of VNS Response